-The funding policy is based upon pay-as-you go financing.
+The funding policy is based upon the pay-as-you go financing requirements.

-The School Employee Benefits Board (SEBB) collects benefit premiums from all school district entities for covered employees.
-The premium includes a fee, established in state law.
-The purpose of this fee is to cover the impact of the subsidized rate of health care benefits for school retirees who elect to purchase their health care benefits through the state Health Care Authority PEBB plan.
-For the fiscal year 2019-20, SEBB was required to collect for the HCA \$69.56 per month per eligible employee to support the program.
-This amount is set forth in the state's operating budget and is subject to change on an annual basis.
-This amount is not actuarially determined and is not placed in a trust to pay the obligations for post-employment health care benefits.
+According to state law, the Washington State Treasurer collects a fee from all school district entities, which have employees who are not current active members of the state Health Care Authority but participate in the state retirement system.
+The purpose of this fee is to cover the impact of the subsidized rate of health care benefits for school retirees who elect to purchase their health care benefits through the state Health Care Authority.
+For the fiscal year 2019-20, the District was required to pay the HCA \$69.56 per month per full-time equivalent employee to support the program, for a total payment of \$100,402.00.
+This assessment to the District is set forth in the state's operating budget and is subject to change on an annual basis.
+This amount is not actuarially determined and is not placed in a trust to pay the obligations for postemployment health care benefits.

 The District has no control over the benefits offered to retirees, the rates charged to retirees, nor the fee paid to the Health Care Authority.
-The District does not determine its annual required contribution, nor the net other post-employment benefit obligation associated with this plan.
+The District does not determine its annual required contribution nor the net other post-employment benefit obligation associated with this plan.
 These amounts are not shown on the financial statements.